prasadgola/django-json/README.md

 Quick steps to go through of this repo to work.

-Packages to me installed are:
+Packages to be installed are:
   python,
   django,
   djangorestframework,
   djangorestframework-jsonapi,
   django-filter.

-Create a project called django-jsonapi.
+django-admin startproject django_jsonapi

-Create an application called activity.
+python manage.py startapp activity

 Setup the INSTALLED_APPS, REST_FRAMEWORK and DATABASES in settings.py.